MicrocontrollersDev/Mixins/docs/default/redirect.md

 !!! warning
     `Redirect`s are not recommended as they cause hard conflicts with any other mod attempting to mixin into the same location.
 They can usually be replaced by either a [`WrapOperation`](https://mixins.microcontrollers.dev/mixinextras/wrapoperation) or [`WrapWithCondition`](https://mixins.microcontrollers.dev/mixinextras/wrapwithcondition).

 `Redirect` lets you redirect a method call to a different method.
-Additionally, we can also

 Say we had the following: